LiaScript/docs/README.md

   @highlight(@0) <i style="color: green">@1</i>
 -->

+    --{{0}}--
-Creating macros, can be quite difficult, especially if it is about creating and calling macros nested macros with various parameters.
-And defining macros in Atom is somehow similar to navigating in the dark, since it is not possible to inspect the DOM.
-But you can escape a macro by and additional `@`, which outputs a gray and escaped HTML `pre` `code` block.
+Creating macros can be quite difficult, especially when it involves creating and calling nested macros with various parameters.
+Defining macros in Atom is somewhat akin to navigating in the dark, as it is not possible to inspect the DOM.
+However, you can escape a macro by adding an additional `@`, which outputs a gray and escaped HTML `pre` `code` block.

 ``` markdown
 <!--